narquie/fsnd-catalog/README.md

 ## How to interpret the code and results
 The code communicates with the user by setting up pages in HTML / CSS (which make the site easier to handle), runs on SQL to bring the relevant data to the users that are displayed in the web pages.
 The python code is capable of managing the issues and requests from Facebook and Google as well as the users itself, and is the core power of the web server.

+## Attributions
+Much of this code was my modifications of the Udacity Full Stack Nanodegree classwork.